containerum/kdc-docs/content/installation/packages/_index.md

 # Kubernetes installation overview

-This section covers installation of a production-ready Kubernetes cluster from packages with Containerum Distribution of Kubernetes.
+This section covers installation of a production-ready Kubernetes cluster from packages with Kubernetes Distribution by Containerum.
 To set up a high availability Kubernetes cluster follow the instructions in this section step-by-step.

 - Check out the variables
 Read through the list of the variables that will be used throughout the installation process.